 |$6,727 - $7,847||4.50%|

 |$7,848 - $8,968||5.00%|

 Missouri’s property taxes are a little less than the national average.
 A typical homeowner in the Show Me State pays about $880in property taxes for every $100,000 in home value.
 Overall, housing costs in Missouri are lower than the U.S. average.

 Seniors in Missouri may be eligible for a form of property tax relief called the Missouri property tax credit.
 The credit is equal to a maximum of $1,100 for owners and $750 for renters.

-To qualify, homeowners must own and occupy their home.
-Full-year owners must have total income of $30,000 or less (single filers) or $34,000 or less (joint filers).
-The limits are somewhat lower for part-year owners at $27,500 (single filers) or $29,500 (joint filers).
-These are also the limits for renters.
-You must be at least 65 years old as of December 31st.
+To qualify, homeowners must be at least 65 years old and they must own and occupy their home.
+Full-year owners must have total income of $30,000 or less if they are single filers.
+Joint filers must have a total income of $34,000 or less.
+The limits are somewhat lower for part-year owners, at $27,500 for single filers and $29,500 for joint filers.
+The limits for renters are the same as the limits for part-year owners.

 How high are sales taxes in Missouri?

-Sales taxes in Missouri are somewhat higher than the national average but how much you end up paying depends on where you live and shop.
-That’s because, while the statewide rate is 4.225%, local rates can be as high as 5% or as low as 0.75%.
+Sales taxes in Missouri are somewhat higher than the national average, but how much you end up paying depends on where you live and shop.
+The statewide rate is just 4.23%, ranking Missouri as the 12th-lowest in the country, but this doesn't represent the maximum rate with local sales taxes.
+Local rates can range as high as 5.76%.

 What other Missouri taxes should I be concerned about?

 Missouri does not have an estate tax or an inheritance tax.
-It also has some of the lowest gas taxes in the country.
-That is one reason that overall transportation costs in Missouri are about 13.5% lower than the national average.
+It's also important to note that the state has some of the lowest gas taxes, cigarette taxes and alcohol taxes in the country.